datacarpentry/2015-03-09-ISI-CODATA/lessons/excel/ecology-examples/01-format-data.md

 **Ben Marwick**

-The most common mistake a casual spreadsheet user makes is by treating the program like it is a lab notebook- that is, relying on context, notes in the margin, spatial layout of data and fields to convey information.
+The most common mistake a casual spreadsheet user makes is by treating the program like it is a lab notebook - that is, relying on context, notes in the margin, spatial layout of data and fields to convey information.
 As humans, we can (usually) interpret these things, but computers are dumb, and unless we explain to the computer what every single thing means, it will not be able to see how our data fit together.

-This is why it’s extremely important to set up well-formatted tables from the outset- before you even start entering data from your very first preliminary experiment.
+This is why it’s extremely important to set up well-formatted tables from the outset - before you even start entering data from your very first preliminary experiment.
 Spreadsheets are powerful because they allow us to connect things that relate to each other in a  machine-readable way.
-Failing to use this functionality is essentially the same as scanning your datasheets and saving them as jpegs- digitally backed up, but not really doing anything for anybody.
+Failing to use this functionality is essentially the same as scanning your datasheets and saving them as jpegs - digitally backed up, but not really doing anything for anybody.
 When you don’t set up your spreadsheet in a way which allows the computer to see how things are connected, you’re either creating a lot of work for you or for someone else, or dooming your data to obscurity.
 There are two simple rules you should keep in mind when entering your data into any spreadsheet:

 1. Each data cell is an observation that must have all the relevant information connected to it for it to stand on its own.